 - First things first…sieve both the flours together….4x!
 I’ve tried making this sponge with and without the sieving process and believe me it does make a difference.

-Add the egg whites to a mixer and beat into firm peaks.
+Add the egg whites to a mixer and using the whish attachment beat into firm peaks.

-- Fold in the sifted flours quickly but gently to prevent knocking too much air out of the mixture.
+Fold in the sifted flours quickly but gently to prevent knocking too much air out of the mixture.
+You could carry on using the mixer paddle but I prefer to do this by hand using a silicone spatula as you can 'feel' the cake mixture more and know when it's ready.

 - Add to your well oiled and lined tin(s)